erluko/flowgridviz/README.md

 The path a local file path relative to where the server is started from.
 The default value is `public_keys`.

+Two configuration options affect the generation of nginx configuation, for those who will run flowgridviz behind an nginx proxy:

+    npm config set flowgridviz:nginx_full_config [true|false]
+    npm config set flowgridviz:nginx_hostname YOUR_HOSTNAME_HERE

+The first determines whether a full `server{}` block will be generated or just a snippet suitable for inclusion in an existing `server{}` block.
+The second overrides the simplistic hostname detection built into the configuration tool, which is handy for virtual hosting.

 Running Under NGINX
 -------------------

 Execute `npm run conf_nginx` to put a reasonable nginx config file in `nginx/flowgridviz.conf`.
-This file is suitable for inclusion in a `server{}` block in your nginx configuration.
+By default, this file is suitable for inclusion in a `server{}` block in your nginx configuration.
+With some additional configuration set (`npm config set flowgridviz:nginx_full_config true`), it can produce a complete `server{}` block.
+Choose the style that fits your nginx configuration style.

+### RedHat Style: default.d

 For example, if your nginx config contains the following (which is default from Amazon Linux 2):